spences10/scottspence.com/posts/2021/08/30/email-form-submission-with-sveltekit/index.md

   double_opt_in: false,
 })
 ```

+I'll be changing that once I've validated the submit is working.
+I
+cover that in the [Receive email in endpoint] section.

 If you want you can do what you like with these options, my aim is to
 remove as much friction as possible.